Copacabana, Bolivia City Guide: The Shores of Lake Titicaca

 Of the many border towns we passed through in South America, Copacabana, Bolivia definitely stood out in a positive way.
 With the stunning Lake Titicaca views, tasty food, lively character, and colorful Bolivian charm, we have to say we really enjoyed our short time here.

 We ventured through Copacabana twice while traveling between Bolivia and Peru.
-Though most visitors stop here for only a day or two to see the sights out on Lake Titicaca, the town itself is worth considering spending some time in around the other more popular activities in the area.
+Though most visitors stop here for only a day or two to see the sights out on Lake Titicaca, the town itself is worth spending some time in to see the other sites in the area.
 This Copacabana city guide will give you some of the ins and outs of this lakeside city.

 Beautiful Lake Titicaca views